 Plyometrics used to be reserved primarily for athletes — an ordinary gal busting out box jumps in her local gym just for fun wasn’t exactly common place.
-Times have changed, in part thanks to organizations such as CrossFit, and now plyo exercises are a staple in any effective workout plan.
+Times have changed, in part thanks to organizations such as CrossFit, and now the plyo workout is a staple in any effective fitness program.

 Sound complicated?
 It’s really not.
 Take jumping rope, for example.
 You use the elasticity in your calves and Achilles tendon to spring yourself upward after each landing – that’s the stretch-shortening cycle of plyometrics (in a nutshell).
 The key is to also apply that principle to the larger muscle groups throughout your body to get an efficient and effective workout.